Skip to main content

 • Trunking is used to group and send all VLAN traffic over a single link.
 Without it, specific VLAN traffic or perhaps none at all can be transferred between devices.

-• Choose the interface that will connect to the multilayer switch.
+• Choose the interface that will connect to the router.
 This will serve as your trunk line.

 • Use the command: